rhapidfyre/Cops-n-Robbers/README.md

 Try to keep to an 80 character maximum per line, but do not sacrifice easily-readable code for a spacing requirement.
 I.e: It is not necessary to break a print string into 3 lines just to fit within 80 chars

+# Copyright Information

+Anyone is free to create their own servers with the files in this repository.
+All files in the repository have an open license and can be used in any way.
+FiveM terms of use prohibit any profit from using their service, and this gamemode is provided for the community to host a unique game.
+All credit, if given, should go to the original creator as well as the contributors as applicable.